eagle840/katacoda-labs/jekyll/step1.md

 `jekyll build`{{execute}}

 you'll notice that a folder _site has been created.
-Make sure you make no changes in this folder for now, it's the content for the generated site.
+Make sure you make no changes in this folder for now, it's the content for the generated site. (the option --watch will continue to update)
 Look at the index.html in _site, you'll notice its the same in your home folder.

 Lets add some liquid template code.
 In the index.html file in your home folder (not _site - it's an easy mistake to make)